mmason2-godaddy/gasket-ts-api-v7/README.md

 ## ESM & Typescript

 This POC is rough implementation of a Gasket API using Typescript and `v7`.
+Hopefully it's obvious that the emphasis isn't around strict type-checking but rather the tooling required to provide Typescript support overall.
 There's a lot to still be discovered/determined around the implementation in a `type: module` Gasket app.
 Our goal is to have generated Gasket apps in `v7` be `type: module` but if that's feasible or not is to be determined.
 The ecosystem as a whole is still evolving around this.
 The complications arise when extensions are included in `.ts` files(A requirement of ESM).
 Typescript will throw an error:

 ```bash
 An import path can only end with a '.ts' extension when 'allowImportingTsExtensions' is enabled.